-In our 2021 parent surveys, high parent satisfaction was evident through responses received.
-When asked if they would recommend Meriden as a school to friends or colleagues, the average parent response on a scale of zero to ten was 8.8, where ten represented Extremely Likely and zero represented Not Likely At All.
-In the Year 12 parent survey, the average response was midway between Very Good and Excellent when parents were asked about Meriden's Vision to be Leading in Excellence.
+In our 2022 parent surveys, high parent satisfaction was evident in responses received.
+When asked if they would recommend Meriden as a school to friends or colleagues, the average parent response on a scale of zero to ten was 8.4, where ten represented Extremely Likely and zero represented Not Likely At All.
+In the Year 12 parent survey, when parents were asked about Meriden's Vision to be Leading in Excellence the average response was midway between the top two categories which are Very Good and Excellent.